arpitgo4/Express-React-Scaffold/README.md

 * Hot Reloading of the Routes ( Browser refresh is needed! ).

 ## Feedback
-In case of any query or feedback, please feel free to contact at:
+In case of any query or feedback, please feel free to connect via
 * arpit.go4@gmail.com (Arpit Goyal)

 Or, open an issue at github.